dguo/dannyguo.com/content/about.md

 ## Donate

-If you'd like to support my open source efforts, use any of these methods:
+If you'd like to support my open source efforts, you can use any of these
+methods:

 * [Buy Me A Coffee](https://buymeacoff.ee/dannyguo)
 * [Cash App](http://cash.me/$DannyGuo)